WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/readme.md

 The script enqueuing used the `admin_enqueue_scripts` hook which only loads the JavaScript within the wp-admin section.
 So if you navigate to any front-end page or article on your site, you will not see the message.

-**Note:** The last argument in the `wp_enqueue_script()` function is an array of dependencies, all of the Gutenberg packages are registered and can be loaded by specifying in the array, blocks and elements are shown as two common examples.
+**Note:** The last argument in the `wp_enqueue_script()` function is an array of dependencies, all of the Gutenberg packages are registered and can be loaded by specifying them in the array, blocks and elements are shown as two common examples.

 Recap at this point, we have a plugin which loads JavaScript, we're off to a good start.